Join The Best Hacking Community Worldwide | Hack The Box

 IndexError: list index out of range

-At this point, I followed IppSec’s approach by creating a dangerous.php
+At this point, I followed IppSec’s approach by creating a dangerous.php file and uploading it to the server.

-nano dangerous.php
+nano dangerous.php<?php

 $dangerous_functions = array ('pcntl_alarm','pcntl_fork','pcntl_waitpid','pcntl_wait','pcntl_wifexited','pcntl_wifstopped','pcntl_wifsignaled','pcntl_wifcontinued','pcntl_wexitstatus','pcntl_wtermsig','pcntl_wstopsig','pcntl_signal','pcntl_signal_get_handler','pcntl_signal_dispatch','pcntl_get_last_error','pcntl_strerror','pcntl_sigprocmask','pcntl_sigwaitinfo','pcntl_sigtimedwait','pcntl_exec','pcntl_getpriority','pcntl_setpriority','pcntl_async_signals','error_log','system','exec','shell_exec','popen','proc_open','passthru','link','symlink','syslog','ld','mail');